This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 When I first visited LA in 2006, Downtown LA was a no go area.
 Noted for crime and nothing much to see, we steered clear of it.

 Since then it’s gone through a huge revitalization and is known as a hip and happening place.
-So when I decided to go to LA for Blog Her, I was a little excited to have the opportunity to check out downtown and perhaps change my opinion of LA.
+So when I decided to go to LA for Blog Her, I was a little excited to have the opportunity to check out downtown LA and perhaps change my opinion of Los Angeles.

 And it did.
 I loved my time in Downtown LA.

-Perhaps I’m a little city starved here on the Gold Coast, but I found it vibrant and fun while not being too chaotic and city overwhelming.
-As I’m not too used to huge cities and their buzzing energies anymore, I often feel like cowering in a corner when I visit Sydney.
+Perhaps I’m a little city starved here on the Gold Coast, but I found Downtown Los Angeles to be vibrant and fun while not being too chaotic and city overwhelming.

 The journey to LA